Blubberkins/COMP6080-Pictocode/README.md

 Please build your page in `task2/index.html`.
 You are welcome to create as many CSS files that you need in the `task2` folder for `index.html` to import.
 When being marked, your tutor will start with `index.html`.

 #### Assets
-* The assets are provided in `task2/assets` and provide you with the background and calendar.
+* The asset(s) are provided in `task2/assets`.
-* For the two car images you can just use emojis (remember: emojis are text characters too).
+* For the right arrow, you are able to use a reasonable emoji (or image of your choice found online) to display that element.
-* For the right arrow and the magnifying glass, you are able to use a reasonable emoji (or image of your choice found online) to display that element.
+* Your font doesn't have to match exactly.
+You can use font-family `Arial` or `Helvetica` for the page.

 ### 2.3.
 Task 3 - Responsive static page